UTE-Ecommerce-Chatbot/.github/profile/README.md

 ## License

-[Specify the license for this project]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.